Xia dynasty

 According to the traditional chronology, based upon calculations by Liu Xin, the Xia ruled between 2205 and 1766 BC.
 According to the chronology based on the "current text" Bamboo Annals, it ruled between 1989 and 1558 BC.
 Comparing the same text with dates of five-planet conjunctions, David Pankenier, supported by David Nivison, proposed dates of 1953 and 1555 BC.
-The Xia–Shang–Zhou Chronology Project, commissioned by the Chinese government in 1996, concluded that the Xia existed between 2070 and 1600 BC.
+The Xia–Shang–Zhou Chronology Project, commissioned by the Chinese government in 1996, proposed that the Xia existed between 2070 and 1600 BC.

-Traditional accounts
+Traditional historiography

-The Xia dynasty was described in classic texts such as the Classic of History (Shujing), the Bamboo Annals, and the Records of the Grand Historian (Shiji) by Sima Qian.
-According to tradition, the resident Huaxia were the ancestral people of the Han Chinese.

-Origins and early development

-Traditional histories trace the development of the Xia to the mythical Three Sovereigns and Five Emperors.
-According to ancient Chinese texts, before the Xia dynasty was established, battles were frequent between Yellow Emperor's tribe and Chi You's tribe.
-The Records of the Grand Historian and the Classic of Rites say that Yu the Great, the founder of the Xia dynasty, was the grandson of Zhuanxu, who was the grandson of the Yellow Emperor.
-But there are also other records, like Ban Gu's, that say Yu's father is a fifth generation descendant of Zhuanxu.
-Other sources such as Shan Hai Jing mention Yu's father Gun was the son of Luoming, who was the son of Huangdi.
-Sima Qian traced the origin of the dynastic Xia to the name of a fief granted to Yu, who would use it as his own surname and his state's name.
+The Xia dynasty was described in several Chinese classics, including the Book of Documents, the Bamboo Annals, and Sima Qian's Shiji.
+These sources make clear that the Xia was considered a historical dynasty in the first millennium BCE.
+The Shiji and Book of Rites say that Yu the Great, the founder of the Xia dynasty, was the grandson of Zhuanxu, who was the grandson of the Yellow Emperor.
+But there are also other records, like Ban Gu's, that say Yu's father was a fifth generation descendant of Zhuanxu.
+Other sources such as Classic of Mountains and Seas mention Yu's father Gun was the son of Luoming, who was the son of the Yellow Emperor.
+Sima Qian traced the origin of the dynasty to the name of a fief granted to Yu, who would use it as his own surname and his state's name.